Koha-Community/kohadocs/source/opac.rst

 |image951|

-If your record has a table of contents or summary it will appear next to the 'Summary' or 'Table of Contents' label
+If your record has a table of contents or summary it will appear next to the 'Summary' or 'Table of contents' label

 |image952|

-If your record has data in the 856 fields you'll see the links to the right of the 'Online Resources' label
+If your record has data in the 856 fields you'll see the links to the right of the 'Online resources' label

 |image953|